dan-weaver/alext/src/pages/issues/highered.md

 post-secondary education options and take action to help those struggling with debt regain sound financial footing.

-We should also make it easier for students and their families to gather good information on the performance of post-secondary programs by expanding efforts like the College Scorecard to include employment and long-term student outcomes.
+We should make it easier for students and their families to gather good information on the performance of post-secondary programs by expanding efforts like the College Scorecard to include employment and long-term student outcomes.

 We should also ease the burden of those struggling with student loan debt by allowing individuals to refinance their debt at current interest rates&mdash;giving